-So after reviewing all of the features on the Magican Mac app, I conclude that it is indeed a really great program.
+So after reviewing all of the features on the Magican Mac app, I conclude that it is indeed a really great program, especially for free.
 The users interface is nice to look at and pretty easy to understand.
 The only con I really could find, is that It would again, be nice to have more descriptions since many will not know what some of the stats or other tasks mean or do.
 Since it’s free, I definitely can’t be upset about the cost.

 The pros that really stand out for me include that it cleans the necessary areas to help a Mac run fast, it can help keep your Mac cool with the fan controls, it protects your computer’s security, has really nice stats and monitors that allow you to shut down some processes if needed and it includes a few little extras that will be interesting to try out; like the recommended free software for Mac and the toolbox with Magican Rest.

 I give Magcican Mac app 4.75 stars.
-The only thing I found missing from it was the descriptions.
 The app worked great on both of my Macs and it should also work great on yours.
 I saw a lot of negativity about this app, and I am not sure why that is since I have encountered no issues.
 Also, those like me that do review Magican and let others know that we think favorably of this software for Mac computers, are often accused of being hired by the company to give such an opinion or review.
 I can assure you though, that I am an independent voice and opinion.
 I have no interest in the company, and was not paid in any way.